 Is this the first year that USARS has had national teams?

 Yes, this is the first official United States Roller Derby National Team affiliated to USA Roller Sports, the U.S. Olympic Committee and the International Federation of Roller Sports (FIRS).
-We will have representation at the 2017 World Roller Games under both women's and men's categories.
+Our goal is to have representation at the 2019 World Roller Games under both women's and men's categories.

 The women’s team was recently finalized.
 We had 4 preliminary tryouts and a final tryout with more than a hundred signups from all over the country.